makingmusic/mysqlondocker/README.md

 a basic mysql server on docker. this doc is the steps required for the setup

 ### starter.sh ###
+docker build . -t merasqlimage docker compose -f compose-merasql.yaml up

 here i should write the automation for setting up the container, Dockerfile
 - make sure you have the following files checked out:
   - compose-merasql.yaml
   - mysqld.conf
 docker pull ubuntu
-docker volume create mydbstorage (todo - make sure name matches with the one in compose-yaml file) docker compose -f compose-merasql.yaml up
+docker volume create mydbstorage (todo - make sure name matches with the one in compose-yaml file)

 _**now go to the docker container and run some setup commands there**_ docker exec -it mcont bashscript (this should probably be replaced by a file that will contain all the commands needed. )